Sharp weighted log-Sobolev inequalities: characterization of equality cases and applications: Introduction

-The optimal mass transport theory has been successfully applied in proving sharp weighted Sobolev and Gagliardo-Nirenberg inequalities, see e.g.\ Agueh, Ghoussoub and Kang \cite{AGK}, Ciraolo, Figalli and Roncoroni \cite{CFR}, Indrei \cite{Indrei}, Indrei and Kim \cite{Indrei-Kim}, Lam \cite{Lam}, Nguyen \cite{Nguyen}, and Balogh, Guti\'errez and Krist\'aly \cite{BGK_PLMS}.
+The optimal mass transport theory has been successfully applied in proving weighted Sobolev and Gagliardo-Nirenberg inequalities, see e.g.\ Agueh, Ghoussoub and Kang \cite{AGK}, Ciraolo, Figalli and Roncoroni \cite{CFR}, Lam \cite{Lam}, Nguyen \cite{Nguyen}, and Balogh, Guti\'errez and Krist\'aly \cite{BGK_PLMS}.
 Moreover, Figalli, Maggi and Pratelli \cite{FMP, FMP2} applied this method to prove quantitative isoperimetric and Sobolev inequalities in the unweighted setting.
 Cordero-Erausquin \cite{Cordero}, Barthe and Kolesnikov \cite{BartheK} and Fathi, Indrei and Ledoux \cite{Fathi} gave a direct proof of the Gaussian log-Sobolev inequality (even in quantitative form) for $p=2$ based on optimal mass transport theory.
-However, we are not aware of the existence of a \textit{direct} proof of the sharp Euclidean $L^p$-log-Sobolev inequality based on the optimal transport method, $p>1$.
+However, we are not aware of the existence of a direct proof of the sharp Euclidean $L^p$-log-Sobolev inequality based on the optimal transport method, $p>1$.

 We notice that -- by using the ABP-method -- further sharp Sobolev inequalities with weights have been also stated by Cabr\'e, Ros-Oton and Serra \cite{Cabre-Ros-Oton, Cabre-Ros-Oton-Serra}.
 Similarly to the aforementioned works (see \cite{CFR}, \cite{Lam}, \cite{Nguyen} and \cite{BGK_PLMS}), in the papers \cite{Cabre-Ros-Oton, Cabre-Ros-Oton-Serra} the initial assumption is the concavity of $\omega^\frac{1}{\tau}$ on $E\subseteq \mathbb R^n$ (with the convention that $\omega$ is constant whenever $\tau=0$).
 Even though the concavity of $\omega^\frac{1}{\tau}$ implies generically the log-concavity of $\omega$, -- the latter being crucial in the proof of the log-Sobolev inequalities -- one can observe that the converse also holds due to the homogeneity of $\omega$, see Proposition \ref{prop-log-concave}.
 Consequently, the assumptions of Theorems \ref{log-Sobolev} and \ref{log-Sobolev-1} are in a full concordance with the ones used in the usual literature, and they essentially require the weight $\omega$ to verify the curvature-dimension condition ${\sf CD}(0,n+\tau)$ on $E$, see \cite{Cabre-Ros-Oton-Serra}.
-We also recall the paper of Milman and Rotem \cite{MR_Adv} where the authors obtain sharp $L^1$-Sobolev-type inequalities involving measures with concave and homogeneous densities, proving alternatively, among others, the results from \cite{Cabre-Ros-Oton, Cabre-Ros-Oton-Serra}.